wiyarmir/wiyarmir.github.io/_posts/2018-06-14-your-own-personal-heroku.md

 # Final thoughts

 The Heroku style of deployment has made publishing a backend service as easy as deploying an APK into an Android phone.
-This is great, because it makes backend less scary and confusing.
+This is great because makes backend less scary and confusing.

 In addition, Dokku allows you to have full control over the system, and use it in environments where you would not be allowed to put things into a public cloud.

 This should not be thought as exclusive for human-triggered deployments, as this simplification will surely make systems for deploy-on-merge way simpler.

+Thanks to [Jose A. Corbacho](https://twitter.com/corbyjerez) for taking the time to review this article.